cshum/imagor/README.md

 #### Error Response Body

-By default, when image processing failed, Imagor returns error status code with the original source as response body.
+By default, when image processing failed, imagor returns error status code with the original source as response body.
-This is with assumption that the image source is fully controlled, so that the original source can be served as fallback in case of failure.
+This is with assumption that the image source is trusted, so that the original image can be served as fallback in case of failure.

-However, if the source image involves user generated content, it is advised to disable the original source fallback using `IMAGOR_DISABLE_ERROR_BODY`, to prevent uncontrolled content being loaded:
+However, if the source image involves user generated content, it is advised to disable the original source fallback using `IMAGOR_DISABLE_ERROR_BODY`, to prevent untrusted content being loaded:

 ```dotenv
 IMAGOR_DISABLE_ERROR_BODY=1